Low-latency WebRTC

 WebRTC latency — p50 measured over 601 samples in production

 license cost — open source (AGPL).
-Ant Media EE: ~$109/mo per instance
+Ant Media EE: ~$109/mo per instance; Wowza: per-instance license or usage-billed SaaS

-to install — curl | sudo bash on Ubuntu 24.04 / 26.04 LTS
+to install — curl | sudo bash on Ubuntu or Debian

 StreamHub · Open source (AGPL).
 No per-instance license — free while in beta.
+You only pay if we host it for you.

 Ant Media EE · Proprietary. ~$109/mo (~$1,068/yr) per instance.